Starting an Instrument as an Adult - Choosing and Practicing Without Prior Experience

 "Children learn instruments faster" is half true and half false.
 Children's brains have higher neuroplasticity, making motor pattern acquisition faster.
 But adult brains have unique strengths: music theory comprehension, pattern recognition, and the ability to logically understand why specific practice is needed.

 Adult learners should leverage these strengths.
-Rather than mindless repetition, analyze: "I can't play this passage because my left ring finger lacks independence," then practice that specific weakness.
+Rather than mindless repetition, analyze: "I cannot play this passage because my left ring finger lacks independence," then practice that specific weakness.
 This "analyze then target practice" cycle is dramatically more efficient for adults.

 Practical Solutions for Practice Space